FR4 Dielectric Constant and Material Properties

 Manage your layers more efficiently with Altium Designer’s Layer Stack Manager.

-FR4 remains the substrate choice for many applications because of its low cost and mechanical properties.
-Although design teams always seek to minimize cost, Altium Designer’s unified design environment allows teams to design on FR4 or other specialized laminates.
+FR4 laminate material remains the substrate choice for many applications because of its low cost and mechanical properties.
+Although design teams always seek to minimize cost, Altium Designer’s unified design environment allows teams to design on FR4 or other specialized laminate materials.
 Designing for advanced high-speed applications is easy in Altium Designer’s unified rules-driven environment.

 Altium Designer on Altium 365 delivers an unprecedented amount of integration to the electronics industry until now relegated to the world of software development, allowing designers to work from home and reach unprecedented levels of efficiency.